 If you’re a seasoned bargain hunter, you’ll be absolutely delighted about what we have to say here!
 You can save money not only when making purchases but also – rather counter-intuitively – when paying your taxes.
-Under pillar 3a, your savings can be as high as four figures.
+Under pillar 3a, you can benefit from a tax deduction: your savings can be as high as four figures.
 You might know that there are two types of product within the third pillar and that, as with anything in life, there are pros and cons associated with each.

 Are you not that bothered about tax advantages, and do you value freedom above all else?
 If that sounds like you, take a look at pillar 3b or «unrestricted» pension savings.
 This means you can stay as flexible as a circus acrobat, as you can access your savings at any time and also freely chose the amount you’d like to save.